8qfx1ai5/11sense/README.md

 ## What I learned

-- the native power of ES6 with modules and namespaces in combination with web-components
+- The native power of ES6 with modules and namespaces in combination with web-components is impressive.
+In fact today you do not need any framework to make cool stuff with JS.
-- the advantages of using a state machine
+- You need to use a state machines to hanle user interaction.
+Especially for SUIs.
-- some clever tricks and nasty traps around SUI (Sound User Interface) design and creation
+- There are some nasty traps around Sound User Interfaces (SUIs):
+  - How to do not recognize your own voice?
+  - How to make voice interaction visible?
+  - How to handle the "Are you thill there?"
+Problem?
+  - How to translate input and output?
-- the native power of modern browsers to support voice recognition and voice output
+- There is so mutch native power of modern browsers to support voice recognition and voice output.
-- the fun and power of user surveys in combination with common value creation
-- there is a big difference between knowledge and mental arithmetic, so you need to train different
+- User surveys are magic.
+It takes a lot time to figure out what is needed.
+- There is a big difference between knowledge and mental arithmetic.
+I trained a lot, but it didn't make me mutch better than I was.
+So in fact the trainer was a failure.
+But the reason seams to be the way.
+It is not about voice.
+Not in the first place.
+- If you would train an neuronal network with my method, than it can only reproduce the trained results I think.
+Unseen tasks are not solvable, because it is not the way math works.
+So why does I expected something else for humans?
+I will try this with AI in my next project.

+## My current expectation how to train math calculation best

+Finally I found a very simpel task to train your calculation possibilities with a simple calculator.
+First of all, multiplication is not usefull for training, better use addition:

+1. get a random integer number (for instance 6) (this is a bias to change the resulting number chain every time and force calculation, instead of knowing)
+2. get a second integer number (for instance 13)
+3. add the second number on top of the first number (19)
+4. continue to add the second number on top of the result (6, 19, 32, 45, 58, 71, ...)